Eastbourne: Theatres

 Eastbourne has three council-owned theatres: the Grade II* listed Congress Theatre, the Grade II listed Devonshire Park Theatre and the Grade II listed Winter Garden.
 The Grade II listed Royal Hippodrome Theatre used to be council-owned, but is now run by an independent charitable trust.

-Devonshire Park Theatre, completed in 1884.

 The Devonshire Park Theatre is a fine example of a Victorian theatre with ornate interior decorations, and plays host to touring dramas and comedies and an annual local pantomime.
 The Royal Hippodrome has the longest running summer show in Britain.
 The London Philharmonic Orchestra makes regular appearances and has an annual season at the Congress Theatre.